-I’ve always wanted to do be involved with food.
+I’ve always wanted to be involved with food.
 I mean, in all honesty, I actually wanted to be on Broadway… but apparently you need to be good at singing and dancing for that so, whatever!
 Anyway – food has always been a big thing for me.
-I remember being in high school and trying to think of a career that would meld together my passion for food and for science.
+I remember being in high school and trying to think of a career that would melt together my passion for food and for science.
 There were options like making cheese, making beer… which in hindsight, would all have been amazing!
 I decided to choose biotechnology though because it had more of a molecular focus as well as talking about food technology.

 I was fortunate enough to get a PhD scholarship through Flinders with a supervisor who had just moved over from the Waite: Professor James Stangoulis.
 I was able to do my PhD at both Flinders and the Waite campus through an inter-campus collaboration.
 My project was based on increasing iron in rice grains for human consumption using a genetic approach; identifying the bioavailability of iron, and subsequent cadmium uptake.